 - Practical aspects

 Course participants will be supplied with a manual which consolidates concepts covered on the course and students are encouraged to keep their own notes.
 Good English Grammar and Teaching books are discussed during the course.
-A list of recommended books is included in the information package.

 1. Course participation